Rescuers seek survivors after storms kill 9 across South

 Associated Press

 SELMA, Ala.
-(AP) — Rescuers raced Friday to find survivors in the aftermath of a tornado-spawning storm system that barreled across parts of Georgia and Alabama, killing at least nine people, and inflicted heavy damage on Selma, a flashpoint of the civil rights movement.
+(AP) — Rescuers raced Friday to find survivors in the aftermath of a tornado-spawning storm system that killed at least nine people as it barreled across parts of Georgia and Alabama and inflicted heavy damage on Selma, a flashpoint of the civil rights movement.

-A better picture of the damage was expected to emerge later in the day as authorities surveyed the scarred landscape.
-At least 35 possible tornado touchdowns were reported across several states, according to the Federal Emergency Management Agency.
+Authorities described widespread destruction that included people trapped beneath collapsed homes, uprooted trees sent crashing through buildings, thousands of homes left without power and a freight train that derailed amid powerful winds.

+Those who emerged with their lives gave thanks Friday as they picked through the wreckage to see what could be salvaged.

 The National Weather Service, which was working to confirm the twisters, said suspected tornado damage was reported in at least 14 counties in Alabama and five in Georgia.